younginnovations/blog.yipl.com.np/_posts/2015-11-27-younginnovations-weekly-15.md

   feature: weekly_illustration.png
 ---

-[Slush](http://www.slush.org/) is one of the biggest international tech-event where the startup world meets international investors, executives and media.
+[Slush](http://www.slush.org/) is one of the biggest international tech-events where the startup world meets international investors, executives and media.
 Slush 2015 was held on November 11-12, 2015 at Helsinki, Finland.
 Bibhusan, our CEO, attended this year's event along with the grand winner of Ncell App Camp 2014.
 <!--more-->

 ![Slush Photo](/images/weekly15/slush2015)